aboutcode-org/scancode-toolkit/docs/source/cli-reference/synopsis.rst

 Commands similar to ``scancode -clpi --json-pp output.json samples`` will be used as examples throughout the documentation.

-- Here we are inside the ``virtualenv`` where Scancode-Toolkit is configured.
+- Here we are inside the ``virtualenv`` where ScanCode-Toolkit is configured.

-- And the default ``samples`` folder is being scanned, which is distributed by default with Scancode-Toolkit.
+- And the default ``samples`` folder is being scanned, which is distributed by default with ScanCode-Toolkit.

 .. _scancode_cli_options: